When to use URLs mode

 Paste one URL per line.
 For example:Read the results

-URL mode returns the same kind of table used by keyword mode.
-You can review:- Pin image
+URLs mode returns the same result area used by keyword mode.
+You can review:- Summary cards.

 Save or export URL results